Box Lacrosse Equipment

 There have been several questions about what the correct stick length should be for younger players, and for good reason, as it is one of the most important aspects of ball control and shooting ability.
 The best way to measure your child is to have them place their elbow at the butt end of the stick and grab hold of it.
 Their hand should now be holding the stick approximately half between the butt-end and the bottom of the head.
 Getting the correct length stick in your child's hands will improve their learning curve and enjoyment of the game.

-Lacrosse Equipment - Email your questions to Corey our equipment manager.
+Email your questions to our equipment manager by clicking here.

 Every year parents ask what are the standards for equipment and can a player use their existing hockey gear at all?
 The short answer is yes.
 There is some lacrosse specific gear required for protection i.e. kidney pads, slash guards and others that make the sport easier and more enjoyable for the player i.e. lacrosse gloves, lacrosse facemask.

-Goalie Equipment is provided by our association up to the age of Peewee.
-Once a player enters Bantam the player must purchase their own equipment as sizing of equipment at this age should be individualized to the player for proper protection.
+Goalie Equipment is provided by our association up to the age of 15.
+Once a player enters the U17 Division the player must purchase their own equipment as sizing of equipment at this age should be individualized to the player for proper protection.